rferg/aoc2024/README.md

 ```

 This will find and run the solution for Day 1 Part 1 and copy the return value of `Solution#part_one` to the clipboard.

+_Note that `input` files are gitignored, so you will need to supply these if you clone/fork the repo._